joelrez/Learning-OpenGL/README.md

 # Update 9/15/2021
 I am learning about applying textures to primitives, and I am implementing indexed draw to draw rectangles.

+# Update 9/16/2021
+Learning about the view and projection matrix and getting an intuition for it.
+I haven't added mouse events yet, but you can start moving around the space with WASD.